District Projects

 Alpine Meadows and Olympic Valley Fire Protection Project

-This 1,080-acre project is planned to reduce fuel loading and promote forest health on the Tahoe National Forest surrounding the communities of Alpine Meadows and Olympic Valley.
-The National Forest Foundation entered into a grant agreement with the Sierra Nevada Conservancy which will provide 2.45M for the implementation of the project.
+This approximately 700-acre project is planned to reduce fuel loading and promote forest health on the Tahoe National Forest surrounding the communities of Alpine Meadows and Olympic Valley.
+The National Forest Foundation entered into a grant agreement with the Sierra Nevada Conservancy which will provide implementation funding for the project.
 More information on the project can be found on the USFS website, here.